• Skip to primary navigation

 🥡 Storing & Reheating

-This delicious smoked turkey can be stored in an airtight container and kept in the fridge for up to 3-4 days.
+Store leftovers in an airtight container and kept in the fridge for up to 3-4 days.
 Make sure you carve all of the meat off the bones to make storing easiest.

-Save those bones for an amazing turkey stock to make my leftover turkey noodle soup!
+Save those bones for an amazing turkey stock to make my leftover turkey noodle soup.

 Turkey also keeps well in the freezer.
 The meat should also be removed from the bones and placed in an airtight container or sealed in a plastic freezer bag.
 This delicious turkey will keep in the freezer for up to 3 months.

-Reheating Smoked Turkey
+Reheating

 To reheat, preheat the oven to 300°F (150°C) and place the turkey in a baking dish (if reheating frozen turkey, thaw first in the fridge overnight).
 Then, use leftover pan juices, gravy, or stock to lightly coat the turkey and then cover with aluminum foil to keep it moist.